for all the demons, monsters and liars,

 that i let go,

-i didn’t get a photo, my hands were too wet with soap
+i didn’t get the photo, my hands were too wet with soap

 yet i really wanted you to know about this, really, to know this, about us, both